SciML/DiffEqDocs.jl/docs/src/analysis/global_sensitivity.md

 The `Sobol` object has as its fields the `order` of the indices to be estimated.

 - `order` - the order of the indices to calculate.
-Defaults to `[0,1]`, which means the Total and first order indices.
-Currently only these are allowed.
+Defaults to `[0,1]`, which means the Total and First order indices.
+Passing `2` enables calculation of the Second order indices as well.
 - `Ei_estimator` - Can take `:Homma1996`, `:Sobol2007` and `:Jansen1999` for which
   Monte Carlo estimator is used for the Ei term.
 Defaults to `:Jansen1999`.